ruricolist/overlord/README.md

 One thing that might not be obvious about Redo-style build systems is that they afford unusually good opportunities for parallelism.

+Overlord supports parallelism, but it is not on by default.
+For an explanation of how to turn it on, and how it works, see the [Parallelism in Overlord][parallelism] article in the wiki.

-Overlord does not currently support parallelism, but even without parallelism, it tries to discourage reliance on side effects by, whenever possible, randomizing the order in which targets are built.
+Even without parallelism, it tries to discourage reliance on side effects by, whenever possible, randomizing the order in which targets are built.

 # Freezing the Lisp image